dhaasler/madcuba-annulus-tool/README.md

 With this tool the user can select an annular region by clicking and dragging in an image, or by inputting the annulus parameters through an options window.

-The user can input the parameters in a wide set of units: image pixels, degrees, radians, arcminutes, arcseconds, and sexagesimal coordinates.

 The annulus is parametrized by its center and its two radii:

-1. Center coordinates X and Y
+- Center coordinates X and Y
-2. Inner radius (r1)
+- Inner radius (r1)
-3. Outer radius (r2)
+- Outer radius (r2)

+The user can input the parameters in a wide set of units:

+- Image pixels
+- Degrees
+- Radians
+- Arcminutes
+- Arcseconds
+- Sexagesimal coordinates.

+And using different coordinate systems:

+- J Equatorial (J2000)
+- B Equatorial (B1950)
+- Galactic (Gal)
+- ICRS Equatorial (ICRS)
+- Ecliptic (E2000)
+- HelioEcliptic (H2000)

 ## Installation